liosha2007/sdtraining-image-preparer/README.md

 * [Koin Dependency Injection Framework](https://github.com/InsertKoinIO/koin)

 ### TODO list
-* Refresh thumbnails after cropping (now there is a bug - it is refreshed after next recompisition)
 * Hotkeys for cancelling and applying cropping
 * Button to close project
 * Button to create/drop all caption files